anontechnology/documentation/docs/tutorials/attribute-schemas.md

 - `boolean`: For data that takes one of the two values "true" or "false".
 - `file`: For large data such as long text files or base64-encoded representations of image files.

 Structured schemas take the form of JSON objects, which map sub-attribute keys to further attribute schemas.
-Thesse nested schemas can be either primitive or structured.
-In this way, arbitrarily complex structurse can be represented within a single attribute.
+Thesse nested schemas can likewise be either primitive or structured.
+In this way, arbitrarily complex structures can be represented within a single attribute.
 To mark that a sub-attribute should be able to take on multiple values within a single data point, or that the value of a sub-attribute should be a list, enclose the name of the sub-attribute in square brackets.

 ## Examples